Learning Goals and Success Criteria

 What are, and what causes radioactive isotopes? - 5 mins, by FuseSchool.
 Explain what isotopes are, why some are radioactive, and a little about how they are used.
 Excellent, but does not cover types of radiation.

-Diagrams of Radiation - these contain the notes needed by students and are good visuals - use heading to organise and cut and paste in
+Diagrams of Radiation - these contain the three examples in the SC, and radiation penetration diagram - good visuals - use heading to organise and cut and paste in

 Link to some common industrial radioistopes (scroll down on page)